Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting provides limited information on the implementation of the commitment to protecting natural waterways through buffer zones.
+The company also reports that buffer zones are put in place to protect conservation areas.

 • Y